thedmi/Equ/README.md

 Equ
 ====

 Equ is a .NET library that provides fast, convention-based equality operations for your types.
 This is primarily useful for custom value types (in the sense of the [value object pattern](http://en.wikipedia.org/wiki/Value_object), not in the sense of `struct`).

 Members participating in equality operations are resolved through reflection, the resulting equality operations are then stored as compiled expression using LINQ expression trees.
+This makes the runtime performance as fast as with a manual implementation.

 Grab the NuGet [here](https://www.nuget.org/packages/Equ/).